*This page last updated: 15 January, 2019 09:22 PST. (Log of recent changes)

 - War Machine: At the outset of WWI, the German Imperial Army had a daring plan: invade neutral Belgium and then rush the French heartland before they could mobilize to resist.
 If successful, the German forces would capture Paris within a month and end their resistance forever.
 In counter, the French command prepared Plan 17, an all-out onslaught designed to meet and stop a German offensive.
 When war was declared, both armies swung into motion and set up one of the most incredible and shocking military campaigns in world history.
 In this scenario, players take the side of one of these two great powers at this same precipice.
 As Germany, your task is to capture Paris.
 As France, your task is to prevent its capture.
 The clock is ticking, and the enemy is moving.
 Advance!

-- Names (and on-map labels) for rivers, volcanoes, deserts, mountain ranges, national parks, and natural wonders
+- On-Map Labels: Names for rivers, volcanoes, deserts, mountain ranges, national parks, and natural wonders

-- Unit appearance upgrades (more ethnic customizations and teamcolors)
+- Unit appearance upgrades: more ethnic/regional customizations and more prominent teamcolors

 Gathering Storm adds 8 new civilizations plus an additional new leader, and "a total of nine unique units, four unique buildings, three unique improvements, two unique districts and one unique governor."
 Several of the existing civs/leaders have been modified for the expansion.